subdarkdex/subdex-xc-network-hackusama/README.md

-# Subdex cross chain network
+# Subdex cross chain network Deprecated - only docker supported

 This repo provides simple scripts, inspired by polkadot/cumulus, to set up a network with:-
 1. Relay Chain with 4 validators (Alice, Bob, Charlie and Dave)